 2. Overload of Design and Content

-Be creative as much as you can by adding some unique designs and styles while designing a UX of an app.
-But, sometimes designers use too many shadows, color schemes, and styles for different design elements such as buttons, icons, etc.
+Be creative as such as you can by adding some unique design and styles while designing a UX of an app. but, sometime designers use too many shadows, color scheme, and style for different designs elements such as buttons, icons, etc.

 Overload of design and/or content convert your app into something surreal.